auditdrivencrypto/secure-channel/prior-art.md

 ```

 Alice and Bob now combine their secret, with the secret they received and the random numbers,
-to communicate with each other.
+these are used to create the ciphers.

 ``` js
 var shared_key = local_kx.computeSecret(remote_kx)